MicrosoftDocs/azure-docs/articles/cognitive-services/video-indexer/video-indexer-get-started.md

 ## Upload a video using the Video Indexer portal

 1. Sign in to [https://www.videoindexer.ai/](https://www.videoindexer.ai/)
-2. To upload video press the Upload button.
+2. To upload video, press the Upload button or link.

  ![Upload](./media/video-indexer-get-started/video-indexer-upload.png)